 Herniated discs can occur anywhere in the spinal column.
 However, they are most common in the cervical (neck) and lumbar (lower back) regions of the spine.
-Thoracic disc herniations occur as well and can cause thoracic back pain and pain radiating into the chest.
-Herniated discs may also be referred to as"slipped" discs.
-However, discs cannot technically "slip" so this term is medically inaccurate.
+Thoracic disc herniations occur as well and can cause pain in the middle of your back pain and pain radiating into the chest.
+Herniated discs may also be referred to as “slipped” discs.
+However, discs cannot technically “slip” so this term is medically inaccurate.

 Another familiar term may be a”bulging disc”, which is a disc that protrudes into other spinal regions and interacts with other elements of the spinal column, but is not ruptured.
 Bulging discs are more common than herniated discs, but are somewhat less likely to cause pain.
 Because the outer annulus (outer covering) of the disc is heavily innervated, disc bulging may sometimes create even severe pain symptoms.
 With injury or natural progression bulging discs can become herniated.